asmtal/orca/README.md

 - All internal resources were deployed in private subnets.
 You need to use VPN to access them.
 - [AWS Client VPN](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/what-is.html) was configured to access the resources.
 - You can use VPN clients like [OpenVPN](https://openvpn.net/community-downloads/) or [Tunnelblick](https://tunnelblick.net/).
-- VPN configuration file (**orca.ovpn**) is situated in archive (**certs.zip**) with other confidential files.
+- VPN configuration file **orca.ovpn** is situated in archive **certs.zip**

 3. Temporary modifiying **/etc/hosts** file.
 There is no separate domain for this project, that's why local modification of */etc/hosts* file was used.
-All external resources are accessible via [NLB](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) with public endpoint (aee2ae41455eb4809ae6d15bc65a3ae9-d830fe0131adb23e.elb.eu-central-1.amazonaws.com) which resolves to 3 public IP-addresses (52.28.44.71, 3.122.160.121, 52.58.5.115).
-Please add one line to your /etc/hosts file to check the results of exercise.
+All external resources are accessible via [NLB](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) with public endpoint (**aee2ae41455eb4809ae6d15bc65a3ae9-d830fe0131adb23e.elb.eu-central-1.amazonaws.com**) which resolves to 3 public IP-addresses (**52.28.44.71, 3.122.160.121, 52.58.5.115**).
+Please add one line to your */etc/hosts* file to check the results of exercise.
 Your file may look like that:
 ```
 ...
 3.122.160.121 app.example.com jenkins.example.com argo.example.com grafana.example.com
 ...
 ```

-4. Update kubeconfig file to connect to EKS cluster
+4. Update kubeconfig file to connect to EKS cluster.
 ```
 aws eks --region eu-central-1 update-kubeconfig --name my-cluster```
 ```